-The avenue of trees which line Central Park’s widest pathway is the only straight line inside the park’s boundaries and is called The Mall.
-It’s a quadruple row of American elms continuing for a quarter of a mile and is the most important horticultural feature in the park.
+The Mall is an avenue of trees which line Central Park’s widest pathway and is the only straight line inside the park’s boundaries.
+The quadruple row of American elms continues for a quarter of a mile and is the most important horticultural feature in the park.
 We saw it in autumn with it’s warm foliage but I’d like to see it in summer when the dense leaves form a canopy over the pathway.

 Where: Mid-Park from 66th to 72nd Streets

 Downtown New York – from the water

 The first time I took a photo of this view was nearly 19 years ago and the twin Trade Towers dominated Manhattan Island.
 Now it’s a different skyline but still one of my favourite views of New York City.
 Again this photo is taken from the Hop On Hop Off boat cruise but you’d get a similar view from the Staten Island Ferry which is a free service so good news if you’re on a budget.

 This time we’re heading indoors for a view over the concourse at New York’s Grand Central Terminal – you’re not supposed to call it a station.
 There’s a real buzz going on here and the people watching potential is paramount.
 Don’t forget to look up to the blue and green cathedral-like ceiling which is decorated in gold with constellations and zodiac signs.
 I like this building, built in 1913, as much for the atmosphere as the view over the concourse which conjures up images of iconic train journeys and the romance of early travel.